Ludenous1/TK7_SK_CH/README.md

 * **Ressen**
 * **Stoner_037**

-I also owe a a lot to the following members from the Blender development community:
+I also owe a lot to the following members from the Blender development community:
 * [**Etherlord**](https://etherlord.gumroad.com/)
 * MercyMoon
 * Vik